eshwag/Deep-Learning/README.md

 # Deep-Learning
-Practice Deep Learning With Python
+This repository is for learning & practicing Deep Learning from the basics using Python